stormreaever/derevon-setting/src/book/gnoll-attack.md

 A ray of sickening green energy lashes out towards a creature. +3 to hit, range 60 feet.

-Hit: 2d8 poison damage, and target must make a Constitution saving throw (DC 13).
+Hit: 2d8 poison damage, and target must make a Constitution saving throw (DC 12).
 On a failed save it is poisoned until the end of its next turn.
 (A poisoned creature has disadvantage on all attack rolls and ability checks.)

-__Tasha's Hideous Laughter (1st level enchantment spell).__ Casting time: 1 action; Range: 30 feet; Components: V, S, M (a feather waved in the air); duration: concentration, up to 1 minute
+__Hideous Laughter (1st level enchantment spell).__ Casting time: 1 action; Range: 30 feet; Components: V, S, M (a feather waved in the air); duration: concentration, up to 1 minute

 A creature that you can see falls into fits of laughter if this spell affects it.
-Target must succeed on a Wisdom saving throw (DC 13) or fall prone, becoming incapacitated and unable to stand up.
+Target must succeed on a Wisdom saving throw (DC 12) or fall prone, becoming incapacitated and unable to stand up.

 At the end of its turn and each time it takes damage the target can make another Wisdom saving throw.
 The creature has advantage if the saving throw was triggered by damage.